eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 #### Responsibilities

 1. **Consent**:
-   - Wallets and verifiers must handle user consent for attribute requests and releases.
+   - Wallets and verifiers SHALL handle user consent for attribute requests and releases.
-   - Browsers should not add an additional consent layer to the workflow.
+   - Browsers SHALL not add an additional consent layer to the workflow.

-2. **Data Request & Release**:
+2. **Data Request and Release**:
-   - Wallets must support and enforce selective disclosure of data.
    - Browsers may present wallets that meet selective disclosure requirements but do not directly enforce it.

 3. **Verifier Authentication**:
    - Wallets are responsible for authenticating verifiers before delivering attribute payloads.
-   - Issuers must authenticate wallets during the issuance process.
+   - The DC API SHALL allow all parties to authenticate following the ARF requirements.
    - Verifiers may authenticate wallets dynamically or via third-party trust providers or certification schemes.
-   - Browsers must provide sufficient information to verifiers to aid in authentication (e.g., request origin).
+   - Browsers SHALL provide sufficient information to Wallet Instances to aid in authentication (e.g., request origin).

 4. **Protection from Malicious Verifiers**:
-   - Browsers must evaluate, block, or warn users about potentially untrusted verifiers requesting wallet information.
+   - Browsers SHALL evaluate, block, or warn users about potentially untrusted verifiers requesting wallet information.
-   - Browsers must not decide which verifiers are authorized to request attributes; this responsibility lies with national issuers and regulators.
+   - Browsers SHALL not decide which verifiers are authorized to request attributes; this responsibility lies with national issuers and regulators.

 ### Technological Neutrality and Cross-Platform Interoperability